Long time no talk. (Note: this post will be further edited for grammar and clarity)

 Now knowing that Cleveland City Council would likely only pass (into law) a set of ward boundaries whose ward populations were within 5% of the average population of a ward, I made another version of the map, what you see here.
 The city of Cleveland’s population according to the 2020 Census was 372,624.
 Divide that by 15 wards, averages to 24,841 and if we want all wards to be within 5% of that average, each ward’s population must fall between roughly 23,600 and 26,000.

-As noted by Nick Castele in this Signal Cleveland piece, the city’s population loss between the 2010 and 2020 Census was primarily on the East side, ( The City Planning Department has several maps highlighting the population change.
-Because each ward’s population needs to be very similar (in this case between 23,600 and 26,000) you’ll need to cover more land than before to reach the desired ward’s population, consequently leading to larger boundaries and on the East side..
+As noted by Nick Castele in this Signal Cleveland piece, the majority of the city’s population loss between the 2010 and 2020 Census was on the East side, ( The City Planning Department has several maps highlighting the population change in Statistical Planning Areas (SPA) like 6,000 less people in the Glenville SPA).
+Because each ward’s population needs to be very similar (in this case between 23,600 and 26,000) you’ll need to cover more land compared to the previous ward boundaries to reach the desired ward’s population, consequently leading to larger boundaries and on the East side and create the perception on the East Side that will lose representation.